abumq/easyloggingpp/README.md

 int main(int argc, char** argv) {
   _START_EASYLOGGINGPP(argc, argv); // Alternatively you may do easyloggingpp::Loggers::setApplicationArguments(argc, argv);
   bool condition = true;
-  LVERBOSE(1) << "I will be printed when this application is run using --v=1 or higher than 1 arguments";
+  VLOG(1) << "I will be printed when this application is run using --v=1 or higher than 1 arguments";
-  LVERBOSE(2) << "I will be printed when this application is run using --v=2 arguments";
+  VLOG(2) << "I will be printed when this application is run using --v=2 arguments";
-  LVERBOSE_IF(condition, 1) << "I will be printed when condition is true as well as application is run using --v=1 or higher than 1 arguments";
+  VLOG_IF(condition, 1) << "I will be printed when condition is true as well as application is run using --v=1 or higher than 1 arguments";
 }
 ```
 Now compile your application normally: